piper-of-dawn/blog/pages/docs/Competitive Probability/Coupon Collector.md

 ### Building Blocks

-- [[Geometric Distribution]]: Geometric distribution tells you the probability of first success in a series of repeated experiments.
+- [Geometric Distribution](../Geometric Distribution): Geometric distribution tells you the probability of first success in a series of repeated experiments.
 The expectation of Geometric Distribution is 1/p.
-- [[Expectation]]: It is probability weighted average of a distribution.
+- [Expectation](../Expectation): It is probability weighted average of a distribution.
 Thing of it as centre of gravity.
-- Linearity of [[Expectation]]: Sum of expectations is Expectation of the sum.
+- Linearity of [Expectation](../Expectation): Sum of expectations is Expectation of the sum.

 ### How to think about it?